AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 Excess dissolved gas in influent water of AguaClara plants at Tamara, Honduras and EL PODA, Nicaragua has significantly reduced the plants' efficiencies.
 To clarify: “excess dissolved gas” does not entail *bubbles* being present in influent water.
 The influent water is *supersaturated* with gas: gas molecules are dispersed throughout the water, not congregated in bubbles.

 Due to the presence of this excess gas, bubbles form in the plants' sedimentation tanks.
-Flocs adhere to these bubbles and rise, causing materials that should settle to float and to continue into the remainder of the plant.
+Flocs adhere to these bubbles and rise, causing materials that should settle to float and to continue into the remainder of the plants.
 Bubbles also form in the plants' sand filters between sand particles, effectively clogging the filters [(Scardina, 2004)](https://vtechworks.lib.vt.edu/bitstream/handle/10919/26497/PaoloScardinaDissertation2004.pdf?sequence=1).
-To remedy these issues, the Dissolved Gas subteam intends to design a reactor that removes such dissolved gas from influent water prior to entering the plant.
+To remedy these issues, the Dissolved Gas subteam intends to develop a reactor that removes such dissolved gas from influent water prior to entering the plant.

 For the sake of efficiency, this report uses the term “supersaturated water” to denote water containing excess dissolved gas, whether air or otherwise.

 The basic concept of the system design is as follows.
 Influent water will flow from its source at a high elevation.
 Once the influent water has descended and is near to the AguaClara plant, piping will direct it upwards into a reactor.
 Atmospheric pressure decreases as elevation increases [(Hodanbosi)](https://www.grc.nasa.gov/www/k-12/WindTunnel/Activities/fluid_pressure.html).
 According to Henry’s Law, gas becomes less soluble at lower pressures, making bubble formation more likely [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
 Additional aspects of the reactor will further encourage bubble formation (i.e. nucleation) in the reactor.
-Subsequently, the water and the gas bubbles that formed will flow upward and out of the reactor.
+Subsequently, the water and the gas bubbles that form will flow upward and out of the reactor.
 Piping will direct this effluent downward into a basin containing a vent through which the gas bubbles may escape into the atmosphere.
 The water, no longer supersaturated, will then flow into the treatment plant.
 Figure 1 illustrates this general design.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Figure%201_%20GeneralUpdated.png?raw=true" height=450>